David Drumm expelled from Chartered Accountants Ireland

 Former Anglo Irish Bank chief executive David Drumm has been expelled from Chartered Accountants Ireland (CAI) and fined €15,000 after a disciplinary tribunal found that he had “brought discredit” on himself and his profession for actions taken in the run-up to the financial crisis.

-Mr Drumm, who is serving a six-year sentence imposed last summer after he was convicted in two sets of fraud charges, accepted allegations put forward by CAI’s conduct committee in relation to his involvement in 2008 in Anglo transactions with Irish Life & Permanent (IL&P) and his bank’s provision of loans to the so-called Maple 10 to buy shares in the bank.
+Mr Drumm, who is serving a six-year sentence for fraud imposed last summer, accepted allegations put forward by CAI’s conduct committee in relation to his involvement in 2008 in Anglo transactions with Irish Life & Permanent (IL&P) and his bank’s provision of loans to the so-called Maple 10 to buy shares in the bank.

 Accepted allegations

-Michael Staines, solicitor for Mr Drumm, told the 45-minute CAI disciplinary tribunal hearing in Dublin on Tuesday that his client accepted the allegations put forward by the CAI conduct committee in relation to both transactions.
+Michael Staines, solicitor for Mr Drumm, told the 45-minute CAI disciplinary tribunal hearing in Dublin on Wednesday that his client accepted the allegations put forward by the CAI conduct committee, previously known as the complaints committee, in relation to both sets of transactions.

 Ward McEllin, chairman of the disciplinary panel, said that its three members had decided to “exclude” Mr Drumm from future membership of the CAI and imposed a €15,000 fine, plus VAT, to cover some of the costs in relation to the investigation.